-Bio-Mimetic Design and Molecular Sensing Lab at Rutgers University-Camden
+Bio-Mimetic Design and Nanoscience Lab at Rutgers University-Camden

 Biological systems use complex macromolecular nanostructure networks to mediate a range of cellular functions, such as biomolecule synthesis, signal transduction, and gene expression and regulation, all with high efficiency and specificity.
 Many of these macromolecular systems have evolved through the spontaneous self-assembly of components into highly organized spatial structures.
 Mimicking these structures outside of the cell requires methods that offer nanoscale control over the organization of individual network components.
-We aim to apply the self-assembled molecular scaffolds to the organization of biomoleuclar networks with the intention of understanding fundamental mechanisms for biochemistry cascade reactions as well as developing novel regulatory biocircuits.
+We aim to utilize self-assembled molecular scaffolds to organize biomolecular networks, with the goal of understanding the fundamental mechanisms underlying biochemical cascade reactions and developing novel regulatory biocircuits.
 Research themes in our lab include:

 Lab: Joint Health Science Center, Room 135